5 Blog Post Types That Work for Service-Based Businesses

 Blogging is simultaneously a medium where you can truly write about anything, but failing to prepare accordingly can lead to poor or no results.

 With that comes the ability to showcase your services with smarter content.
-I’m a big fan of making the creation stage easier, which is why I’m going to dive into five different types of blog posts that you can use to boost your service-based business blog.
+I’m a big fan of making the creation stage easier and building systems that support efficient blogging, which is why I’m going to dive into five different types of blog posts that you can use to boost your service-based business blog.

 1. How-To Guides That Solve Real Problems